zuils/SeldomArchipelago/README.md

 ## Currently Implemented
+For in-depth information on what each feature does, scroll down to the **Feature Explanation** section.
 ### Major Features
 - NPC randomization (Vanilla Town NPCs only, no pets)
 - Wall of Flesh + Princess goals